A05annex/a05annexRobot/README.md

 It was an interesting coding pattern exercise to decide how to define and use 'constants' representing the year's robots, drivers, and autonomous paths populated by the competition code built on top of the <tt>a05annexRobot</tt>
 library.
-At issue is that constants defined in the competition code are not accessible to the library, so they need to be declared in the <tt>a05annexRobot</tt>, but populated in the competition code.
+At issue is that constants declared in the competition code are not accessible to the library, so they need to be declared in the <tt>a05annexRobot</tt>, but populated in the competition code.
 The pattern is:
 * To define the data
   classes in the <tt>[A05Constants](